Take a moment to get to know Miles…

 The Perfect Blend – The Ethical Tea Partnership

 Sourcing is an important part of the tea blending process and this is where the Ethical Tea Partnership comes in.
 We are proud to be a founding member of the Ethical Tea Partnership, building deep relationships with the brokers.
 We would describe ourselves as a human brand, so, as well as producing the finest teas and coffees, we want to make a meaningful difference to the lives of other people.
-It’s important to us that we that we are involved in a project that helps to improve women’s rights, provide education and contribute to clean drinking water being readily available to the plantation workers, without which our beverages wouldn’t exist.
+It’s important to us that we are involved in a project that helps to improve women’s rights, provide education and contribute to clean drinking water being readily available to the plantation workers, without which our beverages wouldn’t exist.
 It makes us happy, knowing we are helping to do great things, from Minehead and Porlock to Africa and India.

 To find out more about the Ethical Tea Partnership click here.